tethysplatform/tethys/docs/tethys_portal/tethys_users.rst

 .. note::

     This icon next to the users name come from `Gravatar <https://gravatar.com/>`_.
-This feature requires the `django-gravatar2` library to be installed.
-Starting with Tethys 5.0 or if you are using `microtethys`, you will need to install `django-gravatar2` using conda or pip as follows:
+This feature requires the ``django-gravatar2`` library to be installed.
+Starting with Tethys 5.0 or if you are using ``microtethys``, you will need to install ``django-gravatar2`` using conda or pip as follows:

     .. code-block:: bash

         # conda: conda-forge channel strongly recommended
-        conda install -c django-gravatar2
+        conda install -c conda-forge django-gravatar2

         # pip
         pip install django-gravatar2